simonjj/goose-on-aca/app/goose/README.md

 ```bash
 goose configure
 ```
-This creates configuration files in `~/.config/goose/config.yaml`.
+This creates a configuration file in `~/.config/goose/config.yaml`.

 ### This Image Dynamic Configuration